 Business directories are an important tool for every business to get found online today.

 A business directory is a website that lists your companies NAP -name, address and phone number.
-This is usually a free service, and has been a assisting local companies especially by helping their profile on the website rank higher on search results.
+This is usually a free service that assists local companies especially by helping their profile on the website rank higher on search results.

 It can be overwhelming to try to register your business on website directories, but here are a few tips from my experience.